idvorkin/idvorkin.github.io/_d/SustainableWork.md

     - Work life balance takes work.
     - Igor will prioritize and model good work life balance

+How do I prove it?
+    - Everyone says they do it - but how to prove?
+    - Give examples of people doing it.
+    - Show mechanisms of how.

 Why does Igor need a reminder?
     - Work centered
     - If don't put in mechanisms, will just work like a dog.
     - If working in an unsustainable manner will burn out
     - Need to set and remember my boundaries

 XXX: What is the call to action?